Obama to visit Mexico in February for leaders summit

 Obama will attend the annual North American leaders summit along with Mexican President Enrique Pena Nieto and Canadian Prime Minister Stephen Harper.

-The U.S. president visited Mexico last May and held talks with Pena Nieto and the two leaders emphasised economic issues in a relationship that has long been dominated by security concerns.
+The U.S. president visited Mexico last May and held talks with Pena Nieto and the two leaders emphasized economic issues in a relationship that has long been dominated by security concerns.

 Carney said the leaders will discuss a range of issues such as economic competitiveness, trade and investment and citizen security.